SRA-VJTI/eklavya.github.io/content/blogs/task3.md

 We will provide you with an image, your job is to extract a single Haar feature from it.
 Your program must accept a path which will lead to the provided image and type of desired Haar feature.
 It should have the option of entering types of haar features in a continous fashion one after another.
 You must note that while doing so, image should be processed only once.

+*Add padding in starting row and column accordingly*

 Here is the expected program flow :

 Take image path input -> Process the Image in required manner -> Take input for haar feature type -> display haar feature -> Take input for haar feature type -> display haar feature .... until the user enters exit.